deepjavalibrary/djl/docs/development/troubleshooting.md

 ![FAQ1](https://djl-ai.s3.amazonaws.com/resources/images/FAQ_engine_not_found.png)

 #### 3. UnsatisfiedLinkError issue
-You might see the error when DJL try to load the native library for engines, some shared libraries are missing.
+You might see the error when DJL tries to load the native library for the engines, but some shared libraries are missing.
-Let's take PyTorch engine for example, DJL loads libtorch.dylib when creating the Engine instance.
+Let's take the PyTorch engine as an example.
+DJL loads libtorch.dylib when creating the Engine instance.
 You can check library files on which libtorch.dylib depends by typing `otool -L libtorch.dylib` on mac `ldd libtorch.so` on ubuntu.
 ```
 # in macos environment